ryanccrawford/bamazon/README.md

 # Bamazon

+A great video to watch is https://youtu.be/rr36W4xO6bo.
+It shows you all the features of my app.
+Such as the main.js, customer, manager and supervisor screens.

 A simple demostration of a CLI amazon style app.
 This app was made to show my skill in developing a practical backend system that connects to and stores data in a MySQL data base.

 This is a command Line app that requires you to have NodeJs, NPM and MySQL installed on your localhost.